Edge multiscale finite element methods for semilinear parabolic problems with heterogeneous coefficients: Problem setting

-Throughout this paper, $x\preceq y$ means a positive constant $C$ exists independent of $\kappa$ and mesh size $h$ to be introduced, such that $x\leq Cy$, and $x\simeq y$ means $y\preceq x \preceq y$.
-Furthermore, we introduce the following assumptions related to the growth condition for the reaction term $R$ and the regularity estimates for solution $u$, see \cite{thomee2006galerkin}. \begin{asp} The function $R(\x,v)$ grows mildly with respect to $v$, i.e., there exists a number $p>0$ for $d=2$ or $p\in(0,2]$ for $d=3$ such that,
+Next, we recall the following assumptions related to the mild growth condition for the reaction term $R$ and the regularity estimates for the solution $u$, see \cite{thomee2006galerkin}. \begin{asp} The function $R(\x,v)$ grows mildly with respect to $v$, i.e., there exists a number $p>0$ for $d=2$ or $p\in(0,2]$ for $d=3$ such that,

-Moreover, $R(\x,0)=0$ for all $\x\in D$. \end{asp} \begin{lem} Let $u_0\in \dot{\H}^{2}(D)$, and let Assumption \ref{asp:01} hold.
+Moreover, $R(\x,0)=0$ for all $\x\in D$. \end{asp} \begin{lem}[{\citealp[Chapter 14]{thomee2006galerkin}}] Let $u_0\in \dot{\H}^{2}(D)$, and let Assumption \ref{asp:01} hold.
 Then Problem \eqref{eq:main-prob} is well-posed, and its solution $u(\cdot,t)$ has the following regularity properties,